Autonomous Cave Surveying with an Aerial Robot

 The local occupancy grid map at time $t+1$, $\bar{\mathbf{m}}_{t+1}$, is initialized by copying the voxels in local grid $\bar{\mathbf{m}}_{t}$ at the intersection of $b_{t+1}$ and $b_{t}$.
 In practice, the time to copy the local occupancy grid map is very low (on the order of a few tens of milliseconds) as compared to the cost of raytracing through the grid.
 Not all Gaussian densities will affect the occupancy reconstruction so to identify the GMM components that intersect the bounding boxes a KDTree~\cite{blanco2014nanoflann} stores the means of the densities.
 A radius equal to twice the sensor's max range is used to identify the components that could affect the occupancy value of the cells in the bounding box.
 A ray-bounding box intersection algorithm~\cite{williams2005efficient} checks for intersections between the bounding box and the ray from the sensor origin to the density mean.
-Densities that intersect the bounding box are extracted into local submaps \rssfinal{$\bar{\mathcal{G}}(\bbf{x})$} and \rssfinal{$\bar{\mathcal{F}}(\bbf{x})$}.
+Densities that intersect the bounding box are extracted into local submaps $\bar{\mathcal{G}}(\bbf{x})$ and $\bar{\mathcal{F}}(\bbf{x})$.
 Points are sampled from each distribution and raytraced to their corresponding sensor origin to update the local grid map (example shown in~\cref{sfig:novelbbx1,sfig:novelbbx2}).

-As the number of mixture components in the distribution increases over time in one region, updating the occupancy becomes increasingly expensive as the number of points needed to resample and raytrace increases.
-The next sections detail the differences in limiting the potentially unbounded number of points depending on whether the sensor model has a $\SI{360}{\degree}$ or limited FoV.
+As the number of mixture components increases over time in one region, updating the occupancy becomes increasingly expensive as the number of points needed to resample and raytrace increases.
+The next sections detail how to limit the potentially unbounded number of points depending on the employed sensor model.